 Cost codes are the foundation of production tracking in Raken.
 They define how your team categorizes work — by trade, phase, or scope — so you can track hours, quantities, and equipment usage against the right line items.
-This article covers how to set up and manage your company's cost codes.
+Cost codes are set up at the company level and are available on all projects by default, but you can also manage which codes are active on a specific project.

 Quick Answer